Comparison of the mean field and Bohmian semi-classical approximations to the Rabi model

 \section{Conclusion}

-We have compared the usual mean field semi-classical approximation with the Bohmian one in the case of the Rabi model.
+We have compared the usual mean field semi-classical approximation with the Bohmian one in the case of the Rabi model, which poses a practical scenario for studying matter-light interaction.
 The full quantum treatment of the Rabi model displays distinct features coming from the quantum description of the electric field, which is given by the revival of the population inversion.
 Such a revival was not produced by either semi-classical approximation.
 On the other hand, both semi-classical approximations reproduced the collapse of the population inversion rather well.
 Overall, the mean field semi-classical approximation and the Bohmian one gave comparable results.

 The reason that the Bohmian semi-classical approximation did not give better results seems to be due to the particular form of interaction.
 The improvement reported in for example \cite{prezhdo01} was due to the fact that the Bohmian approximation preserved the linearity of the full quantum theory when the wave function is in a superposition of wave functions with disjoint support.
 Because of the particular type of interaction considered here, the Bohmian approximation does not preserve that linearity.

 Only the lowest order semi-classical approximation was considered here.
-Further improvement could be obtained by considering higher order corrections.
+Improvement is expected to be obtained by considering higher order corrections.
 A way to obtain such corrections was outlined in \cite{oriols07,norsen15}.
 It would be interesting to see whether revival of the population inversion shows up in such higher order corrections.

 It is important to have tests of the Bohmian semi-classical approximation in cases where the exact quantum result is known because it gives clues about the domain of validity and applicability where the exact quantum result is not known, like in for example quantum gravity.